RibirX/Ribir/README.md

 ## Principle

-**Only pay for what you need**: The Ribir don't have base object, everything is purely composed, such as `Margin`, if your application don't need `Margin`, you don't pay for `Margin` overhead.
+**Only pay for what you need**: Ribir does not have the base object.
+Everything is purely composed, such as `Margin`.
+If your application doesn't need `Margin`, you don't pay for `Margin` overhead.

-**Only describe your data structure**:  In Ribir the interface is just the presentation around the data structure, not interfering with the data structure.
+**Only describe your data structure**: In Ribir, the interface is a presentation around the data structure, not interfering with the data structure.

-**Auto reactive to data notify**: The Ribir can automatically respond to changes reactive when the data relationships are established.
+**Auto reactive to data notifies**: Ribir can automatically respond to change reactive when the data relationships are established.

 ## Features